Skip to main content

 Putting it together

-4. Set tv_listen_voice_indices and tv_listen_voice_indices_h to that number.
+4. Set tv_listen_voice_indices to that number and tv_listen_voice_indices_h to 0.
+For everyone, set both to -1.

-5. Add tv_relaytextchat 2 if you want chat too, then play the demo.
+5. Add tv_relaytextchat 2 if you want chat, then play the demo.

-Skip the maths and the spec_player loop with the CS2 Voice Comms Calculator : upload the demo, tick the players, copy the commands.
+Skip the arithmetic and the spec_player loop with the CS2 Voice Comms Calculator : upload the demo, tick the players, copy the commands.

 Tools mentioned in this article